-Moodle US has developed a plugin called NexSIS that makes it easy to sync student, course, and enrollment data from an external system to your Moodle site.
-The external system is commonly a Student Information System (SIS), but it can be any system that can export data in Comma-Separated Value (CSV) format, as NexSIS only accepts CSV files.
+Moodle US has developed NexSIS in order to make it easy to sync student/teacher, employee/ manager, course, and enrollment data from an external system to your Moodle site.
+The external system is commonly a Student Information System (SIS), but it could be any system that can export data in Comma-Separated Value (CSV) format, as NexSIS only accepts CSV files.

-Once your SIS is integrated with your Moodle site via the NexSIS plugin, the process of syncing data from one system to the other generally goes through the following process:
+Once your external system is integrated with your Moodle site via the NexSIS plugin, the process of syncing data from one system to the other generally goes through the following steps:

-Your SIS exports up to four CSV files: one for users, courses, enrollments, metalinks, and/or course completions.
+Your external system exports up to five CSV files: one for users, one for courses, one for enrollments, metalinks, and/or course completions.

 Your Moodle site detects the CSV files, updates the site with their content, and archives the file(s).

 Note: This process can be entirely automated and set to run at regularly scheduled times.
-Once you complete the initial configuration of the integration, you can let it run automatically thereafter.
+Once you complete the initial configuration of the integration, you can let it run automatically.

 Before you begin creating CSV files for NexSIS to use, you will need to configure the NexSIS plugin settings on your site.